 Everyone within your social team and the larger communications department must understand the escalation path and protocol for a crisis.
 For example, if your CEO were accused of something unsavory and it was picked up by the press, or your company is targeted by social media activists.
 With social media, time is of the essence, and your team needs to know how to react.
 Preparing pre-approved scenario-based statements can arm your team with the ability to provide a timely response while your crisis team works the issue behind the scenes.
 During a crisis, the last thing you want to do is to be perceived to be ignoring your audience, and having a social media crisis playbook is a necessary first step to effectively managing a stressful crisis situation.

 Your Playbook Should Support Marketing Efforts

-As most people are aware, social media is used for far more than customer support.
+As most people are aware, social media is used for far more than customer support and organic posts.
 It has become one of the prime go-to digital channels for paid marketing efforts.
 Guidelines for social marketing efforts are a must-have for today’s social media playbooks.